backlineint/aoty-visualizations/readme.md

 * [MidCamp Chicago](https://www.midcamp.org/topic/hot-jamstack-lessons-building-music-discovery-app-drupal-and-react) - March 10, 2018.
 [Video](https://www.youtube.com/watch?v=Sj_nE2IukOs).

 To be presented at:
-* DrupalCon Nashville - April, 2018
+* [DrupalCon Nashville](https://events.drupal.org/nashville2018/sessions/hot-jamstack-building-music-discovery-app-drupal-and-react) - April 11, 2018 - Provide session feedback [here](https://events.drupal.org/nashville2018/sessions/hot-jamstack-building-music-discovery-app-drupal-and-react)

 Todo:
 * Hope to provide additional instructions for running local instances of this project.
 In the meantime changing to the react-app directory and running `npm install` followed by `npm start` will give you an instance of the react app that you can experiment with on your local host.